 Its core activities are capacity building, forging partnership at local, regional and national level.
 CHETNA also does advocacy, development and dissemination of materials.
 CHETNA works primarily in Gujarat and Rajasthan States.

-medical care and advice, advocacy for women and children, and education, for men and women about the importance of understanding the unique health needs of women
+Primarily the organization provides support – medical care and advice, advocacy for women and children, and education, for men and women about the importance of understanding the unique health needs of women.

 As well as direct intervention and programs, CHETNA conducts regular studies on the health of women, especially rural women, so as to have data to create both policy and social change.
 They have also published many interactive forms of nutrition education such as booklets, flip cards, audio/visual material and pamphlets.

 CHETNA believes that traditional health practices are important for empowering communities, especially those, which are most underprivileged and marginalised.
-Indu believes that gender concerns need to be 20140808_105034urgently addressed to overcome gender inequality, which is at the root of most of the inequitable health concerns in our society.
+Indu believes that gender concerns need to be urgently addressed to overcome gender inequality, which is at the root of most of the inequitable health concerns in our society.
 A champion for the cause of children’s, young persons’ and women’s health and education concerns, through her extensive advocacy efforts, she has inspired, developed and led a competent team to achieve the vision/mission of CHETNA.

 Due to her dynamic leadership, CHETNA has received recognition and several awards at the state, national and international levels, particularly the South Asian region.
 Over the last three decades, Indu Capoor has conducted and contributed as a resource in about 2000 workshops, trainings and seminars for government and non-government health, education and development functionaries.
 She has presented papers at several state, national and international forums, which have been widely published.